mrsaicharan1/Smart-India-Hackathon-2019/README.md

 - Enabled interactive data exploration for all the data.
 - Feature to dynamically update all the stats and results with increasing data by applying classification using Naive Bayes.

-We are also currently in talks with Dr.Reddy’s to take this forward.
+We are also currently in talks with Dr.Reddy’s to take this onto the production level.

 #### Won the I prize at Smart India Hackathon'19, The World's Largest Hackathon ! :fire: